GP-Stanley/tech264_python/functions/make_functions.md

+## What is a function?
+A function is a block of organised, reusable code that performs a specific task.
+* Functions help make your code more modular and easier to manage.
+* You can call it or use that function whenever you need to in that code.

 ## Make Functions
 ### 1. Make a function with no argument
 * Name it 'print_something' and all it should do it print something to the screen